Pushpita10/DocWriter/README.md

 * Creators of document can restrict their doc file to see the information with password
 * Error handling for various parts of the app
 * Bootstrap for the UI

+Clone or download the zip file.
+Go to that folder and run "npm install", it will autometically install all the packages.
+Then run "node chat-server" and open localhost:3456.